phuchuunguyenn/Flappy/README.md

+Game rule:

-Flappy can have most 5 bullets.
-Add a bullet for Flappy by V, make a shot by C.
+- Flappy can have at most 5 ammos in moments.

-You'll win when make 10 shots hit the target
+- Press 'V' to push an ammo, 'C' to shot (after shot, Flappy lost 1 ammo)

+- Make 10 in target, you win.